-Editorial calls for comprehensive approach to cancer screeningMay 9th, 2012 in Cancer /
+Editorial calls for comprehensive approach to cancer screeningMay 9, 2012 in Medicine & Health / Cancer

 May 9, 2012 An editorial by Marcus Plescia, MD, MPH, director of the Division of Cancer Prevention and Control at the Centers for Disease Control and Prevention (CDC), calls for a more organized and comprehensive approach to increase cancer screening participation among those who are insured or are likely to become insured through the Patient Protection and Affordable Care Act.
 The editorial, which appears in the American Cancer Society journal, CA: A Cancer Journal for Clinicians, says public health has a responsibility to lead a national approach to cancer control that is comprehensive, strategic, and organized, and that a system to improve cancer screening could act as a model for other clinical preventive services.

 Despite efforts to increase screening for breast and cervical cancers, rates have not improved in almost a decade.
 Meanwhile, screening rates for colorectal cancer are unacceptably low.
 Lack of insurance has traditionally been the main factor preventing adults from obtaining cancer screening.
 And while the Patient Protection and Affordable Care Act will help address this, access to health insurance and medical care are not the only factors that limit participation in cancer screening.
 Many people who currently have health insurance and regular access to medical care are not being screened.